goauthentik/authentik/website/docs/flow/inspector.md

 title: Inspector
 ---

-The flow inspector, introduced in 2021.10, allows administrators to easily figure out how custom flows work, inspect the current context and debug issues.
+The flow inspector, introduced in 2021.10, allows administrators to visually determine out how custom flows work, inspect the current [flow context](../flow/context/index.md) and debug issues.

 :::info
 When running a flow with the inspector enabled, the flow is still executed normally.
 This means that for example, a [User write](../flow/stages/user_write.md) stage will _actually_ write user data.